Straight Is the Way (1921 film)

 Straight Is the Way is a surviving 1921 American silent comedy film directed by Robert G. Vignola, written by Frances Marion and Ethel Watts Mumford, and starring Matt Moore, Mabel Bert, Gladys Leslie, George Parsons, Henry Sedley, Van Dyke Brooke, and Emily Fitzroy.
 It was released on March 6, 1921, by Paramount Pictures.

+The film depicts an aunt and niece in a treasure hunting expedition, in which their only guide are the supposed spirits of a Ouija board.

 Plot

-An old woman and her niece, an orphan, consult an ouija board to locate a hidden treasure in order to save their mortgaged home.
+An old woman and her niece, an orphan, consult a ouija board to locate a hidden treasure in order to save their mortgaged home.